willvieira/ms_STM-managed/manuscript/manuscript.md

 These five metrics together can summarize the multidimensionality of the response of a system to external disturbances.

 We used five distinct simulation scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest, and 0.25% of thinning, at an annual rate.
-The above values were chosen to maintain a certain degree of reality.
+The above values were chosen to maintain a certain degree of realism.
 In the Canadian province of Quebec, about 1% of the forest territory is harvested annually.
 Of this 1% harvested, only 20 to 25% is followed by planting.
 To our knowledge, enrichment planting and thinning of a specific species are more complex to operate and rarely used in Quebec and should not overpass the other practices, hence we chose to analyze the same amount as the plantation.
+To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice.
+For instance, increasing plantation to 100% ($p = 1$) means that all regeneration stands will become T.
-To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we chose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0 $^{\circ}$C MAT which represents the leading and trailing edge of the ecotone.
+For that, we chose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0 $^{\circ}$C MAT which represents the leading and trailing edge of the ecotone.

 ### Analysis of the range shift under climate warming

 Using the model equations with forest management, we created a spatially explicit version of the model with an artificial landscape (lattice) to account for explicit dispersal limitations and stochastic dynamics, to test the capacity of forest management to accelerate the range shift of the boreal-temperate ecotone towards colder temperatures.
 The landscape is composed as a regular grid of 1698 by 170 cells where each cell (approx. 300 x 300 meters) at each time step is occupied by one of the four forest states (R, B, T or M).
-Given the average dispersal distance for some temperate trees is in the range of 5-15 $m \cdot yr^{-1}$ [@Ribbens1994], with maximum dispersal rates estimated in the post-glacial period reaching 260 $m \cdot yr^{-1}$ [@Feurdean2013], our 300 m grid has sufficient distance to account for the rare long-distance dispersal events.
+Given the average dispersal rate for some temperate trees is in the range of 5-15 $m \cdot yr^{-1}$ [@Ribbens1994], with maximum dispersal rates estimated in the post-glacial period reaching 260 $m \cdot yr^{-1}$ [@Feurdean2013], our 300 m grid has sufficient distance to account for the rare long-distance dispersal events.
 Sensitivity analysis showed that the range shift following climate warming increased with larger grid cells (from 1 hectare to 2500 hectares), but the effect was stronger in cells larger than 100 hectares (Figure S1).
 While the choice of the cell size affects the absolute value of range shift, it does not affect the relative effect of the different forest management strategies.
 Moreover, although the smaller the cell the better we model dispersion, smaller cells are computationally expensive.